Dreaming381/Latios-Framework-Documentation/Transforms/README.md

 complex dynamically-changing hierarchies.
 Not only do QVVS transform systems fix these issues, but they do so using special optimization techniques to outperform Unity’s systems as well.

-But if the baseline performance isn’t enough, there are multiple algorithms provided which are each suited for different simulation scales, especially at very high entity counts.

-### Archetype Correction

-No matter what weird entity archetypes you throw at the system, the transforms will correct themselves to be a valid configuration, and do the most intuitive thing.
-It doesn’t matter if you set a `Parent` to `Entity.Null` or remove it altogether.
-Both will result in the Entity being parentless after the transform system updates, and the entity won’t even teleport.
-If you add a `Parent` component but no `LocalTransform`, the `LocalTransform` will be set to identity.
-But if the `LocalTransform` is already there, it will be left untouched.

 ### Baking Ready